 The search aimed to systematically identify reviews of psychosocial determinants of patient and public decisions on health research participation.
 The strategy was developed from one used in cancer trials (10) and was developed in MEDLINE (Ovid) before adaptation for other databases.
 No language, time or geographical limits were applied.
 Searches were limited to systematic reviews, using DARE search strategies (11).

 The following databases were searched 7th- 8th June 2016: MEDLINE, MEDLINE In-Process, CINAHL Plus, Cochrane Database of Systematic Reviews (CDSR), Cochrane Methodology Register (CMR), Database of Abstracts of Reviews of Effects (DARE), EMBASE, Health Technology Assessment (HTA) database.
 PROSPERO was also searched for ongoing reviews.
 Results were imported into EndNote x7 and de-duplicated.
 Reference lists of included articles were scanned and forward citation searching was completed in Google Scholar.
-Searches were updated 4th December 2017, retrieving a further 1,197 results.
+Searches were updated 4th December 2017 and 20th September 2019, retrieving a further 1,197 and 1,775 results respectively (total 2,972).
 (See Appendix 1 for the Medline search strategy).

 Inclusion and exclusion criteria